MuhammadHassanBashir/Envoy-Proxy/README.md

                       # reroute to service container in the same K8s deployment
                       address: 127.0.0.1               ---> endpoint address
                       port_value: 6200                 ----> endpoint port..

+remember for multiple endpoints, you just need to copy and paste the endpoint section as it is and change the address and port accordingly...

+this section..
+            - endpoint:
+                  address:
+                    socket_address:
+                      # reroute to service container in the same K8s deployment
+                      address: 127.0.0.1               ---> endpoint address
+                      port_value: 6200                 ----> endpoint port..